Input-output equations and identifiability of linear ODE models: Examples

 \subsubsection{Failure to detect non-identifiability with multiple outputs using IO-equations}

-We will discuss a simple example of a linear system such that the classical method of input-output equations will not be able to decide on the (non-)identifiability of two of the three parameters.
+We will discuss a simple example of a linear system such that the classical method of IO-equations will not be able to decide on the (non-)identifiability of 2 of the 3 parameters.
 The example will also show that the condition of having only one output cannot be removed from our Main~Result~\ref{thm:main1}.

 We begin with an ODE for radioactive decay $x'=-ax$, with $a$ being an unknown decay rate.
 Suppose now that we have an unknown constant inflow $b$, and so $x' = -ax+ b$.
 Consider the following output (e.g., the radiation level): $y = cx$, in which the unknown parameter $c$ represents the properties of the medium between the observer and the radioactive species.